codeforsanjose/infrastructure/README.md

 # Under construction - github.com/darpham
-Deploys a RDS instance running postgres 11 into a private VPC, with an ssh bastion host for secure access.

-You might use this for creating the backend for a webapp.

 ## Overview
 This repository contains all the necessary modules needed to create the following resources in AWS.